About subordinated generalizations of 3 classical models of option pricing: Relation between the subordinated model of Bachelier and B-S

-Let us observe that for real-life parameters, the right-hand side of (\ref{nierodMM1}) is low, therefore both models are close to each other.
+Let us observe that, for real-life parameters, the right-hand side of (\ref{nierodMM1}) is low; therefore, both models are close to each other.
 This result is also interesting because it indicates the relation between the solutions of two different fractional diffusion equations.
-Indeed,
+Indeed, the fair price of the European call option in the subdiffusive B-S model \cite{ja2, ja3} is equal to $v(z,T)$, where $v(z,t)$ is determined by: